SmartThingsCommunity/smartthings-cli/packages/cli/README.md

   ID  the app id

 OPTIONS
   -h, --help                     show CLI help
-  -j, --json             use JSON format of input and/or output -o, --output=output    specify output file
-  -p, --profile=profile  [default: default] configuration profile -t, --token=token      the auth token to use
-  -v, --verbose          include location name in output -y, --yaml             use YAML format of input and/or output --compact              use compact table format with no lines between body rows --expanded             use expanded table format with a line between each body row --indent=indent        specify indentation for formatting JSON or YAML output --language=language    ISO language code or "NONE" to not specify a language.
+  -j, --json                     use JSON format of input and/or output -l, --location-id=location-id  filter results by location -o, --output=output            specify output file -p, --profile=profile          [default: default] configuration profile -t, --token=token              the auth token to use -v, --verbose                  include location name in output -y, --yaml                     use YAML format of input and/or output --compact                      use compact table format with no lines between body rows --expanded                     use expanded table format with a line between each body row --indent=indent                specify indentation for formatting JSON or YAML output --language=language            ISO language code or "NONE" to not specify a language.
 Defaults to the OS locale
 ```

 _See code: [dist/commands/installedapps.ts](https://github.com/SmartThingsCommunity/smartthings-cli/blob/v0.0.0-pre.17/dist/commands/installedapps.ts)_